MicrosoftDocs/quantum-docs/articles/tutorial-resource-estimator-chemistry.md

 > * Use FCIDUMP files as argument parameters for chemical modelling and simulation applications.
 > * Create a reusable function to display resource estimates in HTML format table.

-## Why chemistry applications of quantum computing are important?

-This tutorial represents a first step to integrate resource estimation of quantum solutions to electronic structure problems.
-One of the most impactful applications of scaled quantum computers is quantum chemistry problems.The ability to accurately simulate complex, correlated quantum mechanical systems has the potential to unlock breakthroughs in areas as diverse as carbon capture, food insecurity, and designing better fuels and materials to enable a greener future.

-For example, one of the files provided in the table, *nitrogenase_54orbital*, describes the nitrogenase enzyme.
-If one could accurately simulate how this enzyme works at a quantum level, it could help us to understand how to manufacture it at scale, paving the way to replace the highly energy-intensive process currently used to produce enough fertilizer to feed the planet.
-This has the potential to not only significantly reduce the global carbon footprint, but also to help address concerns regarding food insecurity in the face of a growing population.

 ## Prerequisites

 - An Azure account with an active subscription.
 If you don’t have an Azure account, register for free and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).